patelrajnath/pytorch-dl/README.md

 License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-You should have received a copy of the GNU General Public License along with Indic NLP Library.
+You should have received a copy of the GNU General Public License along with Pytorct-dl project.
 If not, see http://www.gnu.org/licenses/.